-Inventories consist of remote controls, audio-video accessories and the related component parts.
+Inventories consist of remote controls, audio-video accessories as well as the related component parts and raw materials.
 Inventoriable costs include materials, labor, freight-in and manufacturing overhead related to the purchase and production of inventories.
 We value our inventories at the lower of cost or market.
 Cost is determined using the first-in, first-out method.
 We attempt to carry inventories in amounts necessary to satisfy our customer requirements on a timely basis (see Note 5 for further information concerning our inventories and suppliers).

 Product innovations and technological advances may shorten a given product's life cycle.
 We continually monitor our inventories to identify any excess or obsolete items on hand.
 We write-down our inventories for estimated excess and obsolescence in an amount equal to the difference between the cost of the inventories and its estimated net realizable value.
 These estimates are based upon management's judgment about future demand and market conditions.
 Actual results may differ from management's judgments and additional write-downs may be required.
-Our total excess and obsolete inventory reserve as of December 31, 2009 and 2008 was \$1.8 million and \$1.5 million, respectively, or 4.1% and 3.5% of our total inventory balance.
+Our total excess and obsolete inventory reserve on December 31, 2010 and 2009 was \$2.1 million and \$1.8 million, respectively, or 3.2% and 4.1% of our total inventory balance.